josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 ##The Problem

-In order to trouble-shoot those errors I wrote these unit tests:
+In order to troubleshoot those errors I wrote these unit tests:

 {% highlight js %}
 {% raw %}